 I started by preparing the fillings in a bowl, I broke up the biscuits and the Teaser bar, and I cut the marshmallows in half.
 To make sure the Malteser Rocky Road stayed vegetarian friendly I used gelatine free Freedom Mallows, which I have mentioned before as I’m a big fan of them.
 The white ones are a bit bigger than the mini ones so I chopped them in half with some scissors.

-I started my melting the chocolate and condensed milk together in a pan on a low heat.
+Then I melted both chocolates, the golden syrup and butter together in a pan on a low heat.